 Term life insurance covers you for a specified amount of time – or the term of the policy.
 You can choose the length of time you want, whether it be 1 year or 50 years.
 Often, people think about when their dependants may start earning their own income or the number of years left on a mortgage.

 Though you might not notice inflation day to day, or with smaller amounts of money, the effect on a life insurance policy can be considerable.
-However, with our increasing cover, you can opt out of the increased premiums each year.

 With decreasing cover, the value of your policy gradually reduces over the policy term until it reaches £0 – however, your premiums never change.